Sitemap Event Validation

 -

-Select the event and select the Headers panel to view the event.
+Select the event and then select the Headers panel to view the event.
 Events are sent from the Sitemap to Personalization as JSON GET requests.
-The events are converted to Base64 and appended to the request URL, as shown in the following figure.
+The events are converted to Base64 and appended to the request URL, as shown in this image.

 -